Lucianod28/Ada-project/BoughtTogether.md

 - Green peas
 - Carrots

 were bought together.
-It's likely Milk and Bananas appear mostly due to their very high popularity, but the rest look like common ingredients for a homemade salad.
+It is likely Milk and Bananas appear mostly due to their very high popularity, but the rest look like common ingredients for a homemade salad.

 Moreover, we found 47 transactions where all of:
 - Milk